 So that’s why we discussed each type, so you can make an informed decision on which type is best for your project and even your location.

-You will find Walnut used for gun stocks, specialty furniture, luxury outdoor furniture, cabinets, panels, and even unique wood carvings or art.
+You will find Walnut wood used for gun stocks, specialty furniture, luxury outdoor furniture, cabinets, panels, and even unique wood carvings or art.

 In some cases, woodworkers make very complex or interesting items such as doorknobs, handles, and various wood-turned things, including grooved furniture, flooring, oars, and even coffins.